 The script is almost fully parametric, but I've only tested it with 60 mm fan, you may need to adapt the script slightly for other sizes/tab spacings.
 There's a few hard coded numbers that should really be variables, but I'm not sure I'm goin to bother...

 Order a print of this ThingTools and Utilities

 Repair, slice, or enhance this Thing

 Quick & Dirty Parametric Fan Mount by AnWe79 is licensed under the GNU - GPL license.

-We're sure AnWe79 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure AnWe79 would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).